Eco-friendly Production Activities

 Higashi Nihon INOAC Co., Ltd.

-* The Hanyu Plant (factory-related) and Jinno R&D Center (office-related) were added to the data collection range.
+* The Kira Plant and Yukuhashi Plant (Kyushu INOAC) were added to the data collection range

-The results of INOAC's major environmental efforts in FY 2019 are shown in the table below.
-In terms of reducing CO2 emissions that result from energy use, the Committee on Energy Saving continued to take the lead in various efforts, which enabled us to reach our targets.
-In terms of reducing waste disposal, we moved forward in reducing emissions, including recycling and measures against defects.
+The results of INOAC's major environmental efforts in FY 2020 are shown in the table below.
+In terms of reducing CO2 emissions resulting from energy use, the Committee on Energy Saving continued to take the lead in various efforts.
+However, fluctuations in production volume due to the COVID-19 pandemic resulted in lower production efficiency and we were unable to reach our targets.
+In terms of reducing waste disposal, we moved forward in reducing emissions, including recycling.
 However, we were unable to reach our targets because market conditions for resalable waste have become stricter each year.
-In terms of reducing emissions of substances subject to the Pollutant Release and Transfer Register (PRTR) system, we were unable to reach our target by a small margin because we transferred and closed several facilities, which resulted in the disposal of waste substances.
+Volume of PRTR substances released decreased from the previous year due to progress in replacing materials that contain these substances and other efforts, although not enough to achieve our goal.

 Compliance with environmental laws and regulations